-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-By the end of the course, students will be able to:
+By the end of the course, students will:

-• Understand how to structure and organize a group-based exercise program according to the needs of their patients.

-• Be aware of the basic principles of planning a group-based exercise program related to the choice of exercises, the exercise load, the number of sets, repetitions and intervals.

-• Know in detail the item, types and peculiarities, the equipment they can use as well as progressive techniques of therapeutic exercises.

-• Recognize how and where they can use group-based exercise programs so as to deal with and /or prevent progressively evolving diseases (e.g., osteoporosis), or conditions (e.g., aging).

-• Apply the appropriate techniques of therapeutic exercises with the planning of group-based programs for rehabilitation and reinforcement of the basic functional capabilities (strength, power, endurance, range of motion, neuromuscular control, proprioception, etc.) of the human body.

-• Develop documented therapeutic exercise programs that are safe and appropriate and provide a variety of exercises.

-• Be aware of the documented techniques of group-based exercise programs for the rehabilitation of pathologies in specific population groups (e.g. people in development age, teenage age/adolescence).
-Finally, the psychological factors (personality type, incentives, etc.) that affect the commitment to regular lifelong physical activity and exercise.
+- be able to understand how to structure and organize a group-based exercise program according to the needs of their patients. - have the knowledge of the basic principles of planning a group-based exercise program related to the choice of exercises, the exercise load, the number of sets, repetitions and intervals. - be competent with the item, types and peculiarities, the equipment they can use as well as progressive techniques of therapeutic exercises. - have achieved the skills to recognize how and where they can use group-based exercise programs so as to deal with and /or prevent progressively evolving diseases (e.g., osteoporosis), or conditions (e.g., aging). - have the ability to apply the appropriate techniques of therapeutic exercises with the planning of group-based programs for rehabilitation and reinforcement of the basic functional capabilities (strength, power, endurance, range of motion, neuromuscular control, proprioception, etc.) of the human body. - have the competency to develop documented therapeutic exercise programs that are safe and appropriate and provide a variety of exercises. - Be aware of the documented techniques of group-based exercise programs for the rehabilitation of pathologies in specific population groups (e.g. people in development age, teenage age/adolescence). - Finally, the have gained the knowledge about the psychological factors (personality type, incentives, etc.) that affect the commitment to regular lifelong physical activity and exercise.